microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleeligibilityschedulerequest-get.md

 ---
-title: "Get unifiedRoleEligibilityRequest"
+title: "Get unifiedRoleEligibilityScheduleRequest"
-description: "Read the properties and relationships of an unifiedRoleEligibilityRequest object."
+description: "Read the properties and relationships of an unifiedRoleEligibilityScheduleRequest object."
 author: "shauliu"
 localization_priority: Normal
 ms.prod: "microsoft-identity-platform"
 doc_type: apiPageType
 ---

-# Get unifiedRoleEligibilityRequest
+# Get unifiedRoleEligibilityScheduleRequest
 Namespace: microsoft.graph

-Read the properties and relationships of an [unifiedRoleEligibilityRequest](../resources/unifiedroleeligibilityrequest.md) object.
+Read the properties and relationships of an [unifiedRoleEligibilityScheduleRequest](../resources/unifiedroleeligibilityschedulerequest.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).